taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

 This endpoint will return a list of HTTP requests which must all be run.

-The `POST` endpoint will be sent without a request body and will be used to perform any post-upload actions.
+The `POST` endpoint will be sent with a zero-length request body and will be used to perform any post-upload actions.
 These include things like the commit step on an S3 multipart upload.
 This endpoint would be run by the frontend service and not by the uploader, and the frontend service would also need a complimentary method for workers to call when they complete the upload.
-This is what is currently done with the `blob` storage type in the queue.

 The completion endpoint is used to perform any post-upload validation required.
 This might include the "Complete Multipart Upload" for S3 based objects, or